Non-Hermitian elastic waveguides with piezoelectric feedback actuation: non-reciprocal bands and skin modes

 Free vibration modes of the finite structure are computed via FEM by solving the corresponding eigenvalue problem.
-The eigenfrequencies are displayed as black dots and fall inside one of the dispersion loops.
+Some of the eigenfrequencies are displayed as black dots, and we have verified that all of them fall inside one of the dispersion loops.
 Selected eigenfrequencies on the four first PB are marked with orange (positive feedback) and purple (negative feedback) crosses.
 The corresponding real part of the eigenmodes are also displayed, normalized by their maximum absolute value.

-The results are displayed on Fig.~\ref{6c}, Fig.~\ref{6d}, Fig.~\ref{6e}, and Fig.~\ref{6f} for the first, second, third, and fourth PB, respectively, with cyan solid lines for positive feedback and magenta solid lines for negative feedback.
+The results are displayed on Fig.~\ref{6c}, Fig.~\ref{6d}, Fig.~\ref{6e}, and Fig.~\ref{6f} for the first, second, third, and fourth PB, respectively, with orange solid lines for positive feedback and purple solid lines for negative feedback.
 The plots show the normalized real part of the eigenmodes, where $\omega_n$ is the real part of the corresponding eigenfrequency.
 Aligned with similar observations made with discrete lattice systems \cite{rosa2020dynamics}, the results confirm that modes belonging to regions with $\nu=1$ are localized at the right boundary of the structure, and with $\nu=-1$ at the left.